 We are committed to making this site as accessible as possible for all users, including those with disabilities.
 For more details, please see our accessibility section.

 We offer a number of RSS feeds where you can get the latest news on FRA publications, press releases, events, etc. For more details, please see the RSS section.

 We try to reach as broad an audience as possible by making our content available in multiple languages.
 This website is currently available in English, French and German.
 In addition, many of our publications, press releases and other content are available in other languages in PDF format.
-Enquiries may be sent to email@example.com in any official EU language.
+Enquiries may be sent to via the contact form in any official EU language.
 FRA is committed to further developing its language policy according to the available resources.

 The Agency is committed to safeguarding the privacy of users of this website, while aiming to provide a personalised and valuable service.
 For more information, see the data protection page.

 To make this site function properly, we sometimes place small data files on your computer, known as cookies.
 Cookies help the site remember your settings – language, font size and other preferences for how you want to view the site on your computer - so you don’t have to keep re-entering them whenever you come back to us.
 For more information, see the cookies page.